 Many thanks to Stephen Fishman’s Every Landlord’s Tax Deduction Guide, for providing clear, concise information on taxes as they pertain to landlords.
 See Every Landlord’s Tax Guide to learn more about taxes for landlords.

-Please Note: While this article contains information that we’ve learned from classes and from working with our clients over the years, please keep in mind that we are not tax professionals.
+Please Note: While this article contains information that we’ve learned from classes and from working with our clients over the years, please keep in mind that we are not legal or tax professionals.
 This information is intended to inform and to guide only, and it is not meant to serve in place of tax advice from a licensed tax professional.
 These principles should only be applied in conjunction with a CPA.
 To learn more about depreciation as it applies to your own financial situation, please consult a tax professional.